 Both you and your provider may be concerned that having sex will bring on a heart attack.
 Your provider can tell you when it is safe to have sex again.

 - You may have an exercise test, to see how your heart reacts to exercise.

-- Usually, for at least the first 2 weeks after a heart attack, sex is not safe.
+- Sometimes, at least the first 2 weeks or so after a heart attack, your provider may advise avoiding sex.

 - Chest pain or pressure